rfunk/slimp3slave/README.md

 To use slimp3slave, type `make`, then run `slimp3slave` optionally specifying the server IP address:

     ./slimp3slave -s 1.2.3.4

 For more information:

     ./slimp3slave -h

 To run slimp3slave with the UI enabled, using the `-l` option.
 To start slimp3slave in its own window, try:

     xterm -geometry 42x5 -e slimp3slave -l -s 1.2.3.4

-slimp3slave was originally written as an audio-only client by Paul Warren <pdw@ex-parrot.com> and has since been extending to include a UI implentation using curses by Rob Funk <rfunk@funknet.net>.
+slimp3slave was originally written as an audio-only client by Paul Warren <pdw@ex-parrot.com> and has since been extended to include a UI implentation using curses by Rob Funk <rfunk@funknet.net>.

 The original canonical site for slimp3slave is: